 Will there be a virtual options to attend the event now that in-person space is limited?

 FNS is pleased to be able to offer virtual attendance for select sessions.
-More information will be available as the Forum date draws closer.
+Both plenary sessions will be livestreamed in addition to select breakout sessions.
+More information will be available as the Forum date draws closer as to which sessions will be livestreamed.

 Will event presentations be shared following the event?